mime-types/ruby-mime-types/CONTRIBUTING.md

 `mime-types.gemspec` file.
 This will permit you to do `bundle install` to get the development dependencies.

-This task will install any missing dependencies, run the tests/specs, and generate the RDoc.

-You can run tests with code coverage analysis by running `rake test:coverage`.
+You can run tests with code coverage analysis by running `rake coverage`.

 ## Benchmarks